joshbegley/nyt-latest/README.md

 **Pope Francis Makes Christmas Appeal for Nations to Share Vaccines**\
-`The pope made his remarks from inside the Vatican instead of before large crowds on St. Peter’s Square, as Christians around scaled back or reimagined Christmas traditions.`\
+`The pope made his remarks from inside the Vatican instead of before large crowds on St. Peter’s Square, as Christians around the world scaled back or reimagined Christmas traditions.`\
 https://nytimes.com/2020/12/25/world/europe/pope-francis-christmas-vaccines.html?searchResultPosition=1

 **7 Podcasts to Comfort and Connect**\